VividhTalesara-Data/Data-Portfolio/README.md

 # Data-Portfolio
-Projects on various Technologies and area.
-Including Machine Learning, NLP and other supporting algorithms
+This Repo is inundated with all my Data Related Projects on variety of concepts that covers maximum Machine Learning and Neural Network.
+Including other supporting algorithms, libraries & tools